Attempts to overturn the 2020 United States presidential election: Georgia

 A group called VoterGA filed a lawsuit requesting to examine by microscope 150,000 Fulton County ballots that it asserted might be counterfeit.
-The suit arose after four Republican auditors involved with the November 2020 statewide audit and manual recount claimed to see what they asserted were "pristine" absentee ballots which they suspected might have been computer-generated, though an October 2021 investigation by the Georgia secretary of state's office found that there were no counterfeit ballots in the batches named by the complainants.
-After an initial ruling in favor of the suit by a superior court judge in May 2021, it was ultimately dismissed in October because the plaintiffs "failed to allege a particularized injury".
-The dismissal of the suit marked the end of the last remaining lawsuit challenging the Georgia election results until another suit making largely the same argument was subsequently filed.
-In December 2021, that suit was joined by David Perdue, who had announced his candidacy for Georgia governor days earlier.
-Perdue lost his bid to be reelected as a United States senator in 2020 and asserted that he, like Trump, had been cheated.
+The suit arose after four Republican auditors involved with the November 2020 statewide audit and manual recount had claimed to see "pristine" absentee ballots that might have been computer-generated.
+On May 21, 2021, a Henry County Superior Court Judge, Brian Amero, agreed to unseal 147,000 absentee ballots from Fulton County.
+An October 2021 investigation by the Georgia Secretary of State's office found that there were no counterfeit ballots in the batches named by the complainants.
+That month, Amero dismissed the suit altogether, ruling the suit lacked standing because it "failed to allege a particularized injury".

 Trump had claimed that about 5,000 dead people had voted in Georgia, but an examination by the State Election Board released in December 2021 found that four absentee ballots of dead people had been mailed in by relatives.

+In December 2025, Fulton County officials admitted to counting hundreds of thousands of votes that had not been properly certified via signed tabulator tapes.
+However, Georgia Secretary of State Brad Raffensperger asserted that the final electoral votes for Georgia wouldn't have been affected even if the uncertified votes hadn't been counted.